-The habitat present is unsuitable for all the 'widespread' reptile species, being too intensively managed.
-The grassland bank (verge outside the site hedgerow) appears to have greater potential but it appears to be isolated from any other suitable habitat.
+The habitat present is largely unsuitable for all the 'widespread' reptile species, being too intensively managed.
+The grassland bank (verge outside the site hedgerow) and the stone wall in the west boundary may have greater potential but this area appears to be isolated from any other suitable habitat.